jlmwebhosting/Laravel-LESSisMore/README.md

 ### Force Recompile

-If you hae the need you can force compilation on every request by setting the `recompile` setting to `true`.
+If you have the need you can force compilation on every request by setting the `recompile` setting to `true`.
 This is not really advised but the option is there if you need it.

+# Technical Notes

+The logic in `LESSisMore` utilizes the Laravel cache system to store a recent serialized copy of each of the compiled files and also the configuration data.
+These files are used to determine if anything has changed between runs.
+If for some reason your get into a state where you think the compiler should recompile and it does not, just delete or clear the Laravel cache, and it will be forced to re-run on the next page load.
+The entries are prefixed with `less-` as you can see in the example below:

+	less-7b970ea0f54bf36d2258802e8e109ee5
+	less-9d610ad27a4caf3a762c4dd7eae064a8
+	less-config
+	less-fef1984f647cea8443ef978b2e546375

+Cheers!